 Hats and hairstyles were largely predicted by the fashion trends of the day.
 Most young women wanted to jump on the latest types of bobs.
-Mature women were advised to keep their hair longer and more refined without ornamentation.
+Older women were advised to keep their hair longer and more refined without ornamentation.
 The rules for choosing hats and hairstyles are less scientific than clothing.
 Much of what looks good is subjective to the wearer.

-Round face-Pile hair up off the neck onto the crown to add height and slenderize your facial features.
+Round face- Pile hair up off the neck onto the crowd to add height and slenderize your facial features.
 You can add some height with tall feathers and decorative sprays for formal occasions.
-Pictured right: Hair off neck and ornamented.